fbettag/aquila/README.md

 second argument to each tool callback.
 Leave the option unset and existing arity-1 tools keep working unchanged.

+Callbacks can return strings or maps as before, but they may also use tuples to signal success, failure, and context updates:

+- `{:ok, value}` behaves the same as returning `value`.
+- `{:error, reason}` is normalised into a deterministic string payload.
+- `{:ok | :error, value, context_patch}` merges `context_patch` (a map or keyword
+  list) into the running `tool_context`, and the patch is echoed on the `:tool_call_result` event so callers can persist the update.
+- `{:error, changeset}` formats Ecto changeset errors into readable sentences, handy when surfacing validation feedback to the model.

 ## Streaming Sinks & Telemetry

 - `Aquila.Sink.pid/2` – sends tuples such as `{:aquila_chunk, chunk, ref}` to a